sinsunsan/sinsunsan.github.io/_posts/2017-02-19-universal-angular.md

 * What to do with jquery library ?
 How jquery libs wrapper should be ? that touch the DOM ?

-## How to start from the angular universal starter

-We have written a more [step by step tuto to start with angular universal starter](http://dev.sebastienlucas.com/how-to-use-the-angular-universal-starter/).

 ## What **not** to do in angular 2 to be universal loader compatible